Arslanhassan8888/MySpend---A-Personal-Expense-Managment-App/README.md

 - monitor spending trends over time
 - set and track monthly budgets
 - sort and search expense history
+- export expense data as CSV for external use
 - Review spending visually through charts
 - interact with a structured dashboard with real-time feedback